-To flash the original U-Boot, see Section Preparing an SD/MMC card to boot.
+To flash the original U-Boot, see Section Section 4.3.

 The U-Boot bootloader is able to download images from a TFTP server into RAM and to write from RAM to an SD card.
 For this operation, the Ethernet interface is used and U-Boot environment variables are initialized for network communications.